BlueprintTechnologies/blueprint-lakehouse-monitor-documentation/azure-vm-deployment/readme.md

    `./vmdeploy.ps1 @paramsBP`

 8. You will be prompted for:
-   a. the name of the resource group you just created at step 1
+   - the name of the resource group you just created at step 1
-   b. subscription id
+   - subscription id
-   c.
-BPLM version if you haven’t specified it in the above @paramsBP object
+   - BPLM version if you haven’t specified it in the above @paramsBP object
-   d.
-BaseApplicationName is the name of the Azure AD App Registration that is going to be registered for SSO into the application
+   - BaseApplicationName is the name of the Azure AD App Registration that is going to be registered for SSO into the application
-   e.
-ACR username and ACR password to be used by docker to pull the BPLM images from the container registry: bplm-acr-token / <password to be provided upon deployment>
+   - ACR username and ACR password to be used by docker to pull the BPLM images from the container registry: bplm-acr-token / <password to be provided upon deployment>

 9. Once the deployment is complete you will find your ssh private key in your ~/.ssh folder in cloud shell